 Dorn’s Pyramid, San Luis Obispo

-Anyone driving by the Oddfellows cemetery located at the corner of Higuera Street and Elks Lane has probably noticed the pyramid sitting atop the hill.
+Anyone driving by the Oddfellows cemetery located at the corner of Higuera Street and Elks Lane in San Luis Obispo has probably noticed the pyramid sitting atop the hill.
 Named Dorn’s Pyramid after Fred Adolphus Dorn, this pyramid was built to house the remains of Dorn’s wife and son.
 Dorn was a member of the Free Masons Society, which could explain the reason for the pyramid shape and the quotes and symbols that adorn the pavement on each side.
 You’ll notice there are stones lying at the foot of the pyramid.
 Some have said these stones will be put into place once the entire Dorn family is placed inside.
 While the entirety of the pyramid is steeped in mystery, it also has been dubbed a “knocking grave.”
 If you visit the grave at exactly midnight on Halloween and knock 12 times on the door, you may hear a 13th knock from within the mausoleum.

 Pitkin-Conrow House, Arroyo Grande